| Barry MacDonnell's

 templates for Corel® WordPerfect® for Windows®

-Create a new toolbar button to play a macro, load a program or a favorite file, send keystrokes to the document, or use a built-in WordPerfect feature that might not already be on a toolbar or menu.
+Create a new toolbar button to play a macro, load a program or a favorite file/folder, send keystrokes to the document, or use a built-in WordPerfect feature that might not already be on a toolbar or menu.
 [Plus related tips.]

-Customize your keyboard with new shortcut keys ("hot keys")
+► Customize a keyboard with new shortcut keys ("hot keys")

 ¤ Note that many things are already assigned to some key combinations -- mostly navigation, insert/delete, and select text features.
-For more on keystroke "shortcuts" in WordPerfect for Windows, see Using CUA (WordPerfect for Windows) and DOS keystrokes, a three-page PDF reference (left-click to read, right-click to download)
+For a list of the major (and some minor) keystroke "shortcuts" in WordPerfect for Windows, see WP_shortcut_keys.pdf.

 ¤ Advanced users: Make a key do "double duty" by assigning a macro to it, and make the macro play only if the key is struck multiple times (e.g., 2x, 4x, etc.)